-Ever wish you could whip up a board game with the supplies you already own?
+Ever wish you could whip up a math dice game with the supplies you already own?

 I am here to tell you it’s possible, and it’s LOADS of fun.